 The Ending of Cycles

-- The 5125 year Great Cycle, also known as the Mayan Fourth World, that ended on 21 December 2012: This was the end of a very long cycle ruled by masculine energy and the element of water . ( It was also the beginning of the Mayan Fifth World which is meant to be ruled by both masculine and feminine energies and would have the combined four elements of the previous four cycles, namely: Fire, Air, Earth and Water, plus a new element added – Ether .
-We are presently five years into this new cycle.
-The fifth world is prophesized to ultimately rusult in a state of harmony.)
+- The 5,125-year 4th Great Cycle, also known as the ‘Mayan Fourth World’, ended on 21 December, 2012.
+This was the end of a very long cycle ruled by masculine energy and the element of water .
+It was also the beginning of the Mayan Fifth World which is meant to be ruled by both masculine and feminine energies and would have the combined four elements of the previous four cycles – namely, Fire, Air, Earth and Water, plus an additional element, Ether .
+(We were five years into this new Great Cycle at the time of writing in 2017.)

 Why are these cycles important?

 The first three cycles mentioned above provide immediate reference points for events that have already taken place.
 They will be evaluated in a future installment to determine whether they, indeed, signified any real changes in terms of real-world events.
 If they did, for example, in the case of the changeover from one Katun to the next, it would illustrate how each Katun embodies a ‘Spirit of the Age’ (in Western terms also known as a ‘zeitgeist’).

 This should provide evidence that the shifting or changing of the Spirit of the Age can happen relatively fast from one short age to the next, compared to the time that it takes from a very long cycle to the following one due to the transition, gestation and maturation stages being longer.
 For example, many people were surprised that nothing happened at the end of 2012, but we are, in fact, still accelerating deeper into the ‘birth canal’ of the transition phase between two Great Cycles, and multiple changes will be experienced along the way.